rwilliams/jrubywiki/SuccessStories.md

 Rails asset recompilation during development is slower.

 Cannot use newrelic_rpm gem as it does not clean up thread locals which causes excessive memory usage with tomcat.
+This is not a problem in TorqueBox, however.
+I suspect JBoss clears out thread locals after each request.

 ~~Single sign-on with desk.com has stopped working.
 We have traced this down to what we believe to be an SSL bug in jruby.
 See http://jira.codehaus.org/browse/JRUBY-6951~~  Fixed in 80ba2ff470d4748a1836d40afac0b879b9a0d943 !